methane/python-dstring/README.md

     test_tomllib test_traceback test_unittest test_warnings
 ```

-The first thing we can see is that many code does not use `dedent("""...""")` even though it is not necessary to have an empty line at the beginning.
+The first thing we can see is that much of the code does not use `dedent("""\` even though it is not necessary to have an empty line at the beginning.
-This is because we do not know whether the empty line at the beginning is necessary or not, or whether it is because we do not want to write `\` for some reason, and it is a cause of technical debt.
+Code readers can't know whether the empty line at the beginning is necessary or not, and it is a cause of technical debt.

-Tests that check the line number of warning and stacktrace fail as expected.
+Tests that check the line number of warnings and stacktraces fail as expected.
-Let's look at the code that fails by other reasons.
+Let's look at the code that fails for other reasons.

 ```python
 # Lib/test/test__interpreters.py